-10. Agencies should establish rules to govern the conduct and ethical obligations of nonlawyer representatives.
-Agencies should consider adopting in whole or in part the Model Rules of Representative Conduct.

-- 11. Agencies should establish procedures for reviewing allegations or evidence of noncompliance by nonlawyer representatives with their rules of conduct; adjudicating allegations that nonlawyer representatives have violated those rules; and imposing sanctions on nonlawyer representatives found to have violated the rules of conduct.

-Agencies should also ensure they have procedures for enforcing such sanctions. - Agencies should provide for administrative review of any sanctions imposed on nonlawyer representatives for violation of relevant conduct rules.
+- 10. Agencies should establish rules to govern the conduct and ethical obligations of nonlawyer representatives. - 11.
+Agencies should establish procedures for reviewing allegations or evidence of noncompliance by nonlawyer representatives with their rules of conduct; adjudicating allegations that nonlawyer representatives have violated those rules; and imposing sanctions on nonlawyer representatives found to have violated the rules of conduct.
+Agencies should also ensure they have procedures for enforcing such sanctions. - 12.
+Agencies should provide for administrative review of any sanctions imposed on nonlawyer representatives for violation of relevant conduct rules. - 13.
+Agencies may consider using the Model Rules of Representative Conduct as a resource in establishing the rules and procedures outlined in paragraphs 10-12.